-The ammeter has an inbuilt fuse that protects the device from heavy current.
+The device has an inbuilt fuse that protects the device from heavy current.
 If substantial current flows through the ammeter, the fuse will break.
 The ammeter cannot measure the current until the new fuse is replaced.

 Classification Of Ammeter

-Based on the current passed, it is classified into
+Based on the current passed, it is classified into: